Migueldfr/Migueldfr/README.md

 I am a Data Science from Madrid, Spain.
 I have an entrepreneurial spirit and a background in business development, coupled with experience in data analysis.

 I enjoy working with large amounts of data to obtain valuable insights that can help make informed decisions.
 I believe that data is a valuable asset and that it can be used to drive business growth.
-As a Data Scientist, I have a strong foundation in statistics and programming.
+As a Data Scientist, I have a strong foundation in statistics and programming, I am full feel doing algorithm with machine learning and predictions.

-In addition to my technical expertise, I'm a strong communicator and enjoy collaborating with others to achieve project success.
+In addition to my skills, I'm a strong communicator and enjoy collaborating with others to achieve project success.
 If you're interested in working together or learning more about my experience, please don't hesitate to reach out!

 ### interests